sbb-design-systems/lyne-components/src/elements/teaser-product/teaser-product/readme.md

 ## Accessibility

-It's important to set the `accessibilityLabel` on the `<sbb-teaser-product>`, which describes it for screen-reader users.
+It's important to set the `accessibilityLabel` on the `<sbb-teaser-product>`, which describes the link for screen-reader users.

 <!-- Auto Generated Below -->